clrko/clrko.github.io/_posts/2020-04-21-resources.md

   - english
 ---

-Hi all,

-Here I am sharing with my toolbox to do my tech watch.
+Hi all, I am sharing here the resources I consult to do my tech and greentech watch.

 ## Talks